 As a member of the International Food and Beverage Alliance (IFBA), PepsiCo has committed:

-- Not to exceed 2 grams iTFA per 100 grams of fat/oil in our products by end of 2023, in line with the WHO's overall objective of phasing out iTFA and PHOs from the global food supply.
+- Not to exceed 2 grams iTFA per 100 grams of fat/oil per product by end of 2023, in line with the WHO's overall objective of phasing out iTFA and PHOs from the global food supply.

-Due to the successful removal of PHOs from our product portfolio globally, the majority of PepsiCo’s products already use oils that are compliant with our 2023 commitment.
+Because we have successfully removed all PHOs from our product portfolio globally, the majority of PepsiCo’s products already use oils that are compliant with our 2023 commitment.
 In addition to iTFA found in PHOs, iTFA can form at low levels during the oil refining process.
-PepsiCo’s Research & Development (R&D) teams and Global Oils Center of Excellence are working with our suppliers to ensure they are deploying best practice to limit incidental formation of iTFA during this process, and R&D teams are updating our ingredient specifications to ensure that they comply with the IFBA target.
+PepsiCo’s Research & Development (R&D) teams and Global Oils Center of Excellence are working with our suppliers to ensure they are deploying best practice to limit this incidental iTFA formation, and updating our ingredient specifications to ensure that they comply with the IFBA target.

 iTFA limits are also included in PepsiCo’s Nutrition Criteria, which are used as the basis for product formulation around the world.

-PepsiCo’s efforts to reduce trans fats in our foods are part of our broader journey to offer consumers Positive Choices and reformulate products to improve nutritional content across our portfolio, including reducing sugar, sodium, and saturated fat content.
-For more information on those efforts, see here.
+PepsiCo’s efforts to reduce trans fats in our foods are part of our broader journey to offer consumers Positive Choices and reformulate products to improve nutritional content across our portfolio, including reducing added sugar, sodium, and saturated fat content.
+See Nutrition for more information on those efforts.

 PepsiCo will continue to work towards achieving our 2023 goal and explore additional opportunities to share best practices to support removal of iTFAs from the global food supply.